MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-edu-licensing.md

 To get started, IT administrators need to use the Microsoft 365 Admin Center to [enable Microsoft Teams for your school](https://docs.microsoft.com/microsoft-365/education/intune-edu-trial/enable-microsoft-teams).
 Once complete, you must assign licenses to user accounts so your faculty, staff, and students can access Office 365 services, such as Microsoft Teams.

 You can assign licenses to user accounts either individually or automatically through group membership.
-To assign Office 365 licenses to individual, or a small set of user accounts via the Microsoft 365 admin center, follow this article.
+This article will walk you through how to assign Office 365 licenses to an individual or a small set of user accounts via the Microsoft 365 admin center.
 To assign licenses automatically through group membership, see one of our supporting articles:

 - [Office 365 Powershell](https://docs.microsoft.com/office365/enterprise/powershell/assign-licenses-to-user-accounts-with-office-365-powershell)
 - [Group-based Licensing in Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/licensing-groups-assign)